zacck-zz/contractor/docs/README.md

 ### Getting Up and Running
   1. Clone this repository using the following command `git clone git@github.com:zacck/contractor.git`
+  2. Set up your git local githooks copy the files in the `/hooks` folder into the `.git` folder `cd /hooks && cp * ../.git/hooks`
   2. Install mix dependecies using the following command (run this in the project folder) `mix deps.get`
   3. Seed the database with some default data using the following command